Retail Flooring Stores

 Environmental and Health Factors

-Sheet Vinyl Flooring may contain VOCs (volatile organic compounds), which can contribute to poor indoor air quality.
+Sheet Vinyl Flooring may contain VOCs (Volatile Organic Compounds), which can contribute to poor indoor air quality.
 However, newer vinyl products are made with lower VOC emissions.

 Linoleum Flooring is a natural, sustainable option with no harmful emissions.
 Its biodegradable materials and renewable sources make it an excellent choice for eco-conscious homeowners.